Balastrong/blog/content/blog/2023-01-10_github-action-manual-trigger/index.md

 ## Input types

 You can also specify the type of the input.
-There are many types, for example: `string`, `boolean` and `choice`, and `url`.
+There are many types, for example: `string`, `boolean` and `choice`.
 If you don't specify a type, the default is `string`.

 - `string`: will render a simple text input.
 - `boolean`: is submitted through a checkbox.